creativescala/doodle/README.md

     A window should appear containing a red circle.

+# Drawing in the Browser

+You can also draw Doodle pictures in the browser.
+The process is slightly different.

+1. Write your code in `js/src/main/scala/Main.scala`

+2. Start SBT:

+    ~~~ bash
+    bash$ sbt

+    > # This is the SBT prompt.
+Press Ctrl+D to quit to the OS.
+    ~~~

-4. Return to the SBT prompt and compile the JS version:
+3. Compile the JS version:

     ~~~ scala
     > fastOptJS
     ~~~

-5. Open your browser and point to `http://localhost:12345` to see an HTML 5 canvas version of the code.
+4. Open your browser and point to `http://localhost:12345/index.html` to see an HTML 5 canvas version of the code.

 # Viewing the Examples